 An unprecedented drop in renewable energy prices, the high energy intensity of mining, and the volatility of fossil fuel pricing have combined to create a groundbreaking opportunity for decarbonizing the mining industry—no pun intended!
 Seriously, the sustainability opportunity in front of mining companies across the world is no joking matter,…

-Paolo is program manager for Sunshine for Mines, the Institute’s flagship program on carbon reduction in the mining industry, founded in 2016 at Carbon War Room, and currently a $1M/year operation which advises mining industry clients on serving the electrical load of their operating sites and repurposing their closed sites into renewable energy facilities, as well as broader energy innovation and strategy.
+Paolo is Manager for Sunshine for Mines, the Institute’s flagship program on carbon reduction in the mining industry, founded in 2016 at Carbon War Room, and currently a $1M/year operation which advises mining industry clients on serving the electrical load of their operating sites and repurposing their closed sites into renewable energy facilities, as well as broader energy innovation and strategy.
 Its global team of energy and mining experts spans nine time zones from Basalt, Colorado, to Johannesburg, South Africa, and has advised on over 500 MW of projects globally.

 An expert in energy markets, Paolo joined RMI in September 2015.
 Prior to Sunshine for Mines he was part of the Business Renewables Center, a non-profit initiative of RMI aimed at facilitating the addition of 60 GW of renewable capacity to the U.S. electricity grid by 2030 via large off-site Power Purchase Agreements (PPAs).
 He has been responsible for the definition of the products strategy, membership management, and the development of research themes ranging from commodity trading strategies to risk allocation.